 UI > User Interface

-a) The Events List
+The Events List

-In the center (non-mobile version):
+In the centre (Desktop version):

-- Events in your town
+- Ones in your town.

 On the left sidebar:

 Your name and your big profile picture are on the top of the sidebar.
 Before signing up in Venga! you are assigned a personal profile layout with a dummy profile picture, “Your Name” and a button to “Get in with FB” or with email.
-This is an high incentive to Sign In for the first time and to log in if you’re not logged in.
+This is a high incentive to Sign In for the first time and to log in if you’re not logged in.

-Below your profile you have the filters.
+Below your profile, you have the filters.
 They are designed to make the research of relevant events easier.

 If you have not signed up for Venga! yet then you will be limited to seeing the latest 10 events taking place in your city.

 In the centre, you will find the event cover photo, name, description and pictures of participants.
 On the left, there is your picture and bio, on the right the host’s picture and the most relevant information.